Loading...

 The APIs defined here establish a blueprint for how the Building Block will interact with other Building Blocks.
 Additional APIs may be implemented by the Building Block, but the listed APIs define a minimal set of functionality that should be provided by any implementation of this Building Block.

-The tests for the Payments Building Block can be found in .
+The tests for the Payments Building Block can be found in this GitHub repository.

 These APIs link Source BB to the Payments Building Block for bulk payment processing, identity verification, and bank/wallet mapping.
 Third-party providers may add extra APIs depending on the country's payment landscape.